There is a duty of payer to deduct TDS u/s 194C on making of payment/credited to contractor. Contractor includes a sub-contractor.

 If the operators furnish his PAN to the deductor then deductor should not deduct TDS.
 But deductor will give the valid ‘PAN’ detail in the ‘Quarterly returns of TDS’ of the deductees within the time limit to get the exemption.
 It will be done only in the case of transporters, who engaged in the business of plying, hiring or leasing goods carriages.

-If services of contractor are liable for service tax, the invoice’s total amount includes the service tax, then the deductor will deduct TDS on total amount of invoice including service tax also.
+If services of contractor are liable for service tax, the invoice’s total amount includes the service tax, then the deductor will deduct TDS only on net amount not including service tax.

 The other provisions like online deposit of TDS, Issue of TDS certificate, Quarterly Returns of TDS and penalty on failure to deposit TDS or statements are common like other nature of payments to deduct TDS.